Optimization for L1-Norm Error Fitting via Data Aggregation: Computational Experiment

 \subsection{Subset Selection for L1 Regression}

-We implement the MIP model for \eqref{def_l1_reg_subset_selection} and AID for least absolute deviation regression subset selection in C\# and CPLEX.
+We implement the MIP model for \eqref{def_l1_reg_subset_selection} and AID for least absolute deviation regression subset selection in C\# with CPLEX.
 Let \textsf{MIP} and \textsf{AID} denote the MIP model for \eqref{def_l1_reg_subset_selection} and the AID algorithm.
 Each algorithm is given a one hour time limit.
 To set up the $M$ value in \eqref{def_mip_sae_c}, we use the sampling approach of Park and Klabjan \cite{ParkKlabjanMIPreg}.
 We build 30 regression models by randomly picking $p$ independent variables for each model.
 Then, the $M$ value is defined by $M = \mu + 2 \sigma$, where $\mu$ and $\sigma$ are the average and standard deviation of the coefficients obtained from the 30 regression models.
 Although there is a small chance the obtained $M$ may not be valid, both MIP models use the same value of $M$, and we assume this value does not affect the performance comparison.
 The computation time of $M$ calculation took approximately 100 seconds.
 For the CPLEX tolerance, we use the default tolerance for \eqref{def_l1_reg_subset_selection} and the aggregated problems of AID: relative MIP gap tolerance = $10^{-4}$ and absolute MIP gap tolerance = $10^{-6}$.
 For the tolerance of AID (\textit{tol} in Algorithm \ref{algo_aid}), we use $10^{-4}$, which forces AID to terminate only if \eqref{aid_opt_gap} is smaller than $10^{-4}$.

 The initial clusters for AID are generated by the following procedure.
 We first build five regression models with $p$ independent variables, where the variables are selected randomly.
 Note that we have five residuals for each original entry.
-With the $n$ by 5 residual matrix, one iteration of the k-means algorithm is used to cluster the original entries into $m$ clusters.
+With the $n$ by 5 residual matrix, one iteration of Lloyd's algorithm for K-means clustering is used to cluster the original entries into $m$ clusters.
 The residuals of the regression models are used for the clustering, as we assume that the original entries are similar if the residuals from different models are similar.
-Since the run time of the k-means algorithm depends on the number of elements of the input matrix and the number of k-means iterations, the proposed procedure is faster than the standard k-means algorithm with the original data.
+Since the run time of Lloyd's algorithm depends on the number of elements of the input matrix and the number of iterations, the proposed procedure is faster than the standard Lloyd's algorithm with the original data.